CosminLazar/Arduino-DHTSensor/README.md

 # Arduino-DHTSensor
 Arduino library for communicating with the DHT22/AM2302 Digital Temperature And Humidity Sensor without using a pull up resistor.
+In theory, this should also work for the DHT11 sensor, but I haven't tried it yet.

 ## Setup
 Because there is no requirement for a pull up resistor setting up the sensor is very easy and it only requires connecting the sensor to your board via 3 jumper cables.